ratel-enclave/ratel-psw/README.md

   $ ./download_prebuilt.sh
 ```

-### Build the Intel(R) SGX SDK and Intel(R) SGX PSW
+### Build the Intel(R) SGX PSW
-The following steps describe how to build the Intel(R) SGX SDK and PSW.
+The following steps describe how to build the Intel(R) SGX PSW.
 You can build the project according to your requirements.
-- To build both Intel(R) SGX SDK and PSW with default configuration, enter the following command:
+- To build both Intel(R) SGX PSW with default configuration, enter the following command:
 ```
   $ make
 ```